 What about housing?
 There is already a shortage in Masterton

 The Ministry of Social Development assesses the housing needs of the refugees and none are relocated to a resettlement location until housing is confirmed.

 Accommodation availability is one of the most important things the Government has considered when deciding on resettlement locations.

-It’s important to remember we are talking about a small number of refugees – perhaps three to five families in the first year.
+It’s important to remember we are talking about a small number of refugees – perhaps three to five families in the first intake.
 With the new housing developments in the area we are confident we will be able to work with the government to ensure there is housing stock available for these families without putting pressure on our housing market.

 Won’t more refugees take jobs from people already in Masterton?